Savage Planet devs create Raccoon Logic game studio in Montreal

 Another cofounder is Yannick Simard, chief technology officer.
 He was previously technical director at Typhoon Studios/Google.
 Prior to that, worked at Ubisoft in different lead programmer and technical lead roles on Watch Dogs and Watch Dogs 2.
 Other past work includes Army of Two, Army of Two: The 40th Day, and Spore Hero at EA, and lead engine programmer at Eidos.

-Erick Bilodeau is art director and cofounder.
+Erick Bilodeau is the art director and a cofounder.
 He was previously head of art for Typhoon Studios/Google.
 He also worked at WB Games Montreal as a lead technical artist on Batman: Arkham Origins.
 Other work includes Shawn White Skate, Far Cry 2, and Mighty Quest for Epic Loot.

-Marc-Antoine Lussier is technical design director and cofounder.
-He previously was principal technical designer at Typhoon Studios/Google.
+Marc-Antoine Lussier is the technical design director and a cofounder.
+He was the principal technical designer at Typhoon Studios/Google.
 Prior to that he worked at Ubisoft Montréal on the original Assassin’s Creed, Assassins Creed 2, Assassin’s Creed 3, and Assassin’s Creed Unity.
 Other previous work includes Syberia and Myst 4.

 “As soon as the Google decision came down, we started talking about it,” Hutchinson said.
 “The upside of mass redundancy is you’re not trying to get people to quit their jobs.
 They no longer have one.
 So we were able to get back about 75% of the Typhoon crew.
 And we also started conversations with some really awesome new faces who are going to join us as well.”